-I have a student who drives to school.
-Can they leave the school in between their classes?
+I have a student who drives.
+Can they leave the building in between their classes?

 Yes.
 With a signed permission slip, a student who drives may leave campus and then return.

-I am not able to get to the school by 3:30 What provision do you have available?
+I am not able to get to Red Bridge by 3:30 What provision do you have available?